 To Sum Up

 There you go.
-Now you know why the Fitbit device is overestimating calorie count even though you haven’t been doing any heavy workouts.
+Now you know why the Fitbit device overestimates calorie count even though you haven’t done heavy workouts.
 Regardless of novel features in recent years, most Fitbit gadgets are of premium quality with satisfactory performance.

-At the end of the day, it’s your decision to choose your favorite Fitbit.
+At the end of the day, you decide to choose your favorite Fitbit.
 But if you want my opinion, Fitbit Sense is my number one recommendation because of its stress tracker, multiple app usability, and skin temperature sensor.

 But as you know, higher performance requires higher battery usage.
-That’s why Sense has a lower battery life compared to Inspire and Change.
+That’s why Sense has a lower battery life than Inspire and Change.